SomyaPanchal/VeriMedia/README.md

    - Toxicity level assessment
    - Specific improvement suggestions
    - Full transcription (for audio/video)
-   - Word cloud of xenophobic language (for text)
+   - Word cloud of problematic language (for text)
    - Comprehensive analysis report
 4. Download the report as a PDF for your records